mcharvis/veils.whisper/src/site/notes/01_Campaigns/Session Notes/Session 00.md

 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | [[05_Player Characters/Lurtza (Squeaks)\|Lurtza (Squeaks)]] | Grappled Dracoren for the entire battle.
 Impaled his body onto Kovinar's greatsword from behind.                                           |
 | [[05_Player Characters/Renzo Morokami\|Renzo Morokami]]   | Missed arrow targeting Valen bounces off a stone wall impaling in his neck.
 He pulls the arrow out of his neck and fires it back at Renzo. |

----

-## 🗺️ Next Steps
-- [ ] Travel to The Whispering Asylum.
-	- [ ] Find "M."
-- [ ] Determine the function of the first piece of the Death-Wrought Mosaic.